Paleo-Arctic tradition

 The Paleo-Arctic Tradition is the name given by archaeologists to the cultural tradition of the earliest well-documented human occupants of the North American Arctic, which date from the period 8000–5000 BC.
-The tradition covers Alaska and expands far into the east, west, and the Southwest Yukon Territory.
+The tradition covers Alaska, and expands far into the east, west, and the Southwest Yukon Territory of Canada.

 The Upward Sun River site, a Late Pleistocene archaeological site associated with the Paleo-Arctic Tradition, located in the Tanana Valley, Alaska has now been dated to around 11,500 BP.
 Upward Sun River is the site of the oldest human remains discovered on the American side of Beringia.

 Around 8000 BC, Alaska was still connected to Siberia with the landbridge, located in the current Bering Strait.
 People who inhabited this region in Alaska were of the Dyuktai tradition, originally located in Siberia.
 Eventually, the Dyuktai changed into the Sumnagin culture, a hunting/fishing group, whose culture was defined by possessing a new technology.
 Other cultures flourished as well, all being placed under the general category of the Paleo-Arctic tradition.